 Prioritising is equally useful when it comes to a single big decision.
 In this case, however, you should concentrate on which outcome is the most important rather than which question needs answering first.

-Weighing short-term and long-term profit is a good example of prioritizing.
+Weighing short-term and long-term profit is a good example of prioritising.
 Faced with a choice between the two, a company will decide on the course of action based on which type of profit it prioritises.

 Improve Your Decision Making